quartzjer/TeleHash/org/switch.md

 switch implementation outline
 =============================

-This is a rough high level guide for implementing a switch.
+This is a bunch of rough notes for implementing a switch.

 ## Core Functions